AmitKumarDas/Decisions/blogs/declarative_with_nouns_&_verbs.md

 ```

 ### Prototype - 2
-- Yaml when unmarshaled gets the job done
+- Yaml when Unmarshaled gets the job done
 - Build and Run
 - Build options and run options
-- When marshaled returns the result of cmd in JSON bytes or error
-- Can be formed as a list of cmds
-- Executor engine can unmarshal the runtask
-  - Run a go template of first cmd in the array
+- Runtask Execute Steps:
-  - Then unmarshal and save the result of cmd into global values
+  - Go template the cmd
+  - Unmarshal // Gets all the job done
-  - Repeat with next cmd if no error occurred to previous cmd
+  - Repeat next cmd

 ```yaml
 kind: RunTask